 If you have persistent symptoms as described above, see your family doctor and ask about being referred to a specialist.
 The chances of you having a brain tumour are low but still possible.

-Remember — early diagnosis and treatment improve the chances of recovery.
+Remember — early diagnosis and treatment improve the chances of recovery and brain tumour survival rates.

 Check out other articles on brain tumour: